NuggMD

 What is Ritalin?

-Taking Ritalin only as prescribed is one of the best ways to limit potential side effects, which can include:
+Taking Ritalin as prescribed can help reduce the risk of side effects, which can include:

 • Nervousness